CrimsonWarpedcraft/plugin-template/README.md

     * Give your branch a name that describes your change (e.g. add-scoreboard)
     * Focus on one change per branch
     * Keep your commits small, and write descriptive commit messages
-3. When you're ready, create a pull request to `master` with a descriptive title, and listing any changes made its description
+3. When you're ready, create a pull request to `master` with a descriptive title, and listing any changes made in its description
     * Link any issues that your pull request is related to as well

 #### Example: